auth0/docs/articles/identity-labs/03-mobile-native-app/exercise-01.md

 The authorization code grant by itself has some security issues when implemented on native applications.
 For instance, a malicious attacker can intercept the authorization code returned by Auth0 and exchange it for an access token.
 The Proof Key for Code Exchange (PKCE) is a technique used to mitigate this authorization code interception attack.

-With PKCE, for every authorization request, the application creates a cryptographically random key called the **code verifier**, hashes that value into a **code challenge**, and sends it to the authorization server to get the authorization code.
+With PKCE, for every authorization request, the application creates a cryptographically random key called the **code verifier**, hashes that value into a **code challenge**, and sends the **code challenge** to the authorization server to get the authorization code.
 When the application receives the code after a successful login, it will send the code and the code verifier to the token endpoint to exchange them for the requested tokens.

 Since you previously enabled logging in our `WebAuth` call with the `logging()` method, it is easy to see the process flow in the Debug Area.